Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-87-waves-on-the-horizon.md

 They didn’t.
 But they did cuddle on the couch.
 And they did welcome Alex who’d come back to Folctha and, well…man he may be, at least by the weird and kinda selectively backwards standards of Ekallim-Igigi, but that didn’t really change that he was a *twelve-year-old boy.*

 …Well, okay.
 Alex was different, being honest.
 There was an uncannily wise and level head on top of those giant shoulders of his.
 Though, he *was* still a boy no matter what else he was, and even big boys get homesick and lonely sometimes.
-So rather than sit alone in his apartment---well, except for a robo-butler---he sat on the floor while Julian lazed across the couch with Al and Xiù sitting on his legs.
+So rather than sit alone in his apartment - well, except for a robo-butler - he sat on the floor while Julian lazed across the couch with Al and Xiù sitting on his legs.
 Not knowing what else to do, they watched the news.

 Not that there was much to watch.
 The latest brushfire war on Earth was still grumbling along, accompanied by the usual condemnations and insistence the two sides should come to the negotiating table.
 Union disputes in the US, trade snafus in Europe, migration…